joheenc/binary-planet-transits/README.md

-Compute light curves, TDVs, peak-to-peak and RMS amplitudes of binary planet transits
+Compute transit durations and peak-to-peak TDV amplitudes of binary planet systems.
+See Sample.ipynb for a quick tutorial on how to use this code!